sharshi/OAuth2-Dotnet_UsingSDK/README.md

  - https://sharshi-qb-int.azurewebsites.net/ connect to QB button returns a token as a cookie that can be used to authenticate with QuickBooks.

- - Unimplemented Improvements: the token is not encripted and is stored in the browser's local storage.
-It should be stored in a secure way and the token should be refreshed when it expires.

 ### After authenticating there should be another button that fetches QuickBooks customers and displays it on the screen (also store the data in a data storage)